Robust Spatial Confounding Adjustment via Basis Voting: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Unmeasured spatial confounding poses a major challenge for effect size estimation in spatial linear models, particularly when exposures and confounders share smooth spatial structure.
-Existing approaches often assume exposures vary more \textit{roughly} than confounders, but this assumption breaks down in many environmental health settings where exposures themselves are smooth or when using basis functions where there is no single notion of smoothness.
+Existing approaches typically assume exposures have some non-spatial noise, or at the very least, vary more \textit{roughly} than confounders, but this assumption breaks down in many environmental health settings where exposures themselves are smooth or when using basis functions where there is no single notion of smoothness.

-We address this gap by modeling exposures and confounders through basis expansions and emphasizing the fact that a sufficiently large collection of basis functions contributing to the differential support of the exposure is sufficient for identifying the causal effect.
-Some of the basis functions act as valid candidates, while others induce confounding.
-Leveraging this structure, we introduce basis voting, a plurality-rule based process to arrive at an estimator that identifies causal effects without requiring prior knowledge of valid bases or bounds on invalid ones.
+We address this gap by modeling exposures and confounders through basis expansions and show that the effect is identified under a plurality rule assumption on the basis functions in the support of the exposure but not the confounder.
+Leveraging this structure, we introduce basis voting, a plurality-rule based process to arrive at an estimator that identifies causal effects without requiring prior knowledge of valid candidate bases or bounds on the number of invalid ones.
 We provide theoretical guarantees for consistency and propose a provably more efficient candidate estimator with improved asymptotic variance.
 Simulations and a real data analysis confirm that our method delivers unbiased estimates whenever exposure and confounder signals are separable on a plurality of basis functions, regardless of their relative smoothnesses.

-This work advances spatial causal inference by relaxing restrictive smoothness assumptions and unifying existing plurality-based strategies under a robust IV perspective.
+Plurality-rule based estimation provides a new, flexible and robust tool for addressing spatial confounding in complex applied settings, and this work advances spatial causal inference by relaxing the relative smoothness assumptions on which previous work relies.
 While our framework is limited to linear effects, we plan to explore future extensions to nonlinear models.
 Also, developing valid statistical inferential procedures using the mode-estimator is an important future direction.
-Overall, plurality-based estimation provides a flexible and robust tool for addressing spatial confounding in complex applied settings.